vonmillhausen/sf2000/README.md

 * You can [replace the default menu theme with a custom one](#how-do-i-install-new-menu-themes)
 * You can [fix a bug with SNES emulation](#snes-games-run-really-slowly-whats-wrong) if you're using a firmware version prior to 1.71

 Many of the above tasks can be done using [Tadpole](https://github.com/EricGoldsteinNz/tadpole), a general management tool for the SF2000 developed by `.ericgoldstein` and `jasongrieves_02643`.
+Eric also wrote [a guide for setting up the SF2000, which you can find here](https://medium.com/@ericgoldsteinNZ/setting-up-the-sf2000-datafrog-f2aa4db12ab1).

 ### How do I install new menu themes?
 The SF2000 doesn't natively support themes at all; however, all of the images and sounds for the stock theme live in the `Resources` folder on the microSD card.
 Therefore, by simply replacing the stock theme's files, the stock theme can be replaced.